Continuing Education Activity

 - Extremes of age (<6 months and greater than or equal to 65 years), as well as some specific host genetic polymorphisms usually associated with invasive diseases.

 - In some cases, the defect in immunity and complement system is not congenital but acquired.
 A multitude of causes, including inadequate production of complement components secondary to liver dysfunction, increased consumption of complement by an autoimmune disease such as lupus, increased excretion by protein-losing diseases.
-It can also occur secondary to drugs like eculizumab, which inhibit complement protein C5 leading to terminal complement cascade or by receiving some medications like eculizumab (therapy for atypical hemolytic-uremic syndrome) that is a monoclonal antibody that binds e inhibition.
+It can also occur secondary to drugs like eculizumab, which inhibit complement protein C5 leading to terminal complement cascade, or by receiving some medications like eculizumab (therapy for atypical hemolytic-uremic syndrome), which is a monoclonal antibody that binds e inhibition.

 Mechanism of Action

 Due to the significant burden worldwide and the serious nature of infections caused by N. meningitis, the pharmaceutical industry has developed vaccines.
-Providing vaccination is the best way to prevent the patient against this aggressive disease that leaves little time for intervention after the first manifestation of signs/symptoms.
+Providing vaccination is the best way to prevent the patient against this aggressive disease, leaving little time for intervention after the first manifestation of signs/symptoms.

 It is a known fact that the characteristics of the organism, host, and environment likely play a role in disease pathogenesis.
 Regarding the organism, N. meningitis, its capsular strains are more likely to cause invasive disease, as encapsulated bacterium whose pathogenic strains divide into serogroups based on its capsular polysaccharide (CPS) components, which represent the major virulence factor that allowing for evasion of opsonization as well as complement and phagocytic-mediated killing, which also represent the basis of currently licensed vaccines.